 Killing Bacteria using the sun is an age-old trick.
 If you have something that has gotten wet and smells like mildew or mold, wash it thoroughly and then set it outside in the sunlight for several hours.

 Fueling a Car with the power of the sun is something that could significantly reduce our dependence on fossil fuels.
 We already have hybrid cars available that are able to run on electricity.
-According to Futurism, a vehicle that runs on solar power is seen here:
+A vehicle that runs on solar power ca be seen here.

 In what ways are you using the power of the sun to become less reliant on an unstable power grid?
 Which of the methods above are something you can commit to integrating for your home over the next six months?
 Share your comments below and let us know if you’ve heard of a way to harness the sun’s rays.